-Consider this: In Three Guineas, Virginia Woolf advocates education and economic emancipation for women.
+Consider this: In Three Guineas, Virginia Woolf advocates for education and economic emancipation for women.
 She notes that: “Like other educated men’s daughters Sophia Jex-Blake was what is called ‘a lady.’
 It was the lady who could not earn money; therefore the lady must be killed.”
 For a “lady” to earn money was severely frowned upon in Edwardian society.
 “Ladies” didn’t work.

-Gendered Nouns, Pronouns, Adjectives
+Gender-Neutral English: Nouns, Pronouns, Adjectives

-Take a moment to sympathize with those whose native tongues are dominated by gendered nouns, pronouns and even verbs.
+Take a moment to sympathize with those whose native tongues are dominated by gendered nouns, third-person pronouns and even verbs.
 Germans, for example, are having a hard time working out how or even if it would be possible to neutralize their three-gendered noun system.
 Needless to say, it would do the world a favor to ditch der, die, das (the masculine, the feminine, the neutral) in favor of de, which is the solution the dialect Niederdeutsch uses (with a few exceptions).

 The Unsung Hero: ‘They’

-Titles And Professions
+Titles And Professions In Gender-Neutral English

 Even worse, pairs of titles such as “master” and “mistress” don’t convey the same idea at all.
 The male form here conveys mastery over a subject, skill or people.
 The female form, however, implies that a woman’s power is attained through use of her “feminine charms.”
 And what about “bachelor” and “spinster”?
 Well, the former suggests sexual freedom and the latter celibacy.